Julia Child would never have become Julia Child, The French Chef, on WGBH had she not gone to the jungles of Ceylon in 1944.

 Her title: Administrative assistant.

-In Kandy, Ceylon, she would be ‘registering, cataloging and channeling a great volume of highly classified communications.’
+In Kandy, Ceylon, she registered, catalogued and channeled a great volume of highly classified communications.
 She worked nights and half days on Sunday doing tedious paperwork.
 “I hate this work,” she told her diary.

 But she loved the people – sophisticated and adventurous spies who were also anthropologists, professors, biologists, cryptologists and engineers.